 The Right believes in less government and less regulation, while the Left sees more government action and regulation as necessary to improve the condition of society.

-Most people reading this analysis would see positives on both sides, and this writer firmly believes that in a rational and democratic society both sides have something to contribute to constructive discussion and decisions.
-That is the basis of assembly in a parliament: to listen to others, to debate, and to decide what should be done after orderly discussion.
+Most people reading this analysis would see positives on both sides, and this writer believes that in a rational and democratic society both sides have something to contribute to constructive discussion and decision making.
+Such is the basis of assembly in a parliament: to listen to others, to debate, and to decide what should be done, after orderly discussion.

-The key problem for the Right today is that it is losing the sense and value of its historic moral basis in Christianity.
-It is unwittingly absorbing Left wing philosophy, and therefore policy.
+The key problem for the Right in the English speaking world today is that it has lost its historic moral basis in Christianity.
+It has unwittingly absorbed Left wing philosophy, and therefore policy.

-Without it, the Right has lost both its moral reference point and the will to steer the ship of State to the safe harbour of individual liberty founded upon individual responsibility.
-Instead, the practitioners of politics on the ostensible Right now drift with the materialistic, man centred tide.
-They fail to set out a clear course with a clear alternative to the State control paradigm of Left wing Rationalism and Materialism.
+Without Christianity, the Right has lost both its moral reference point and its will to steer the ship of State to the safe harbour of individual liberty founded upon individual responsibility.
+Instead, the ‘Right’ now drifts with the materialistic, man centred tide.
+It fails to set a clear course and a clear alternative to the State control paradigm of Left wing Materialism.

-The Right urgently needs to examine its underlying worldview, value its particular contribution, and champion its own credentials.
+The Right urgently needs to examine its underlying worldview and champion its own credentials.